Promoting a Compassionate Asylum System

 A refugees is… “a person who owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.”
 (Article 1, Refugee Convention 1951)

 The last decade has posed enormous challenges to the human rights that establish a humane, just and dignified life for people reaching British shores.
 Policies in the UK have created an ever more hostile environment to migrants and refugees.
-A new detention centre for women opened in 2021, the Nationality and Borders Act has criminalised refugees based on how they reach the UK, and made support for modern slavery even harder to come by.
-Meanwhile the government continues to expand its plans to detain and deport anyone who arrives here on a small boat, regardless of their plight, to Rwanda.
-This same system will ban these individuals from access modern slavery support.
+A new detention centre for women opened in 2021, the Nationality and Borders Act has criminalised refugees based on how they reach the UK, and made support for modern slavery even harder to come by and the previous plan to detain and deport anyone who arrives to the UK on a small boat to Rwanda.
+Although the Rwanda plan has been cancelled, the government continues to expand its plans to detain and deport anyone who arrives here on a small boat, regardless of their plight, in the Border, Security, Asylum and Immigration Bill.
+This same system will ban these individuals from accessing modern slavery support.

 Jewish bloc at Manston protest, 2022